johnkerl/miller/docs/src/manpage.md

        the old string, like the `ssub` DSL function.
 See also the `gsub` and `sub` verbs.
        Options:
        -f {a,b,c}  Field names to convert.
+       -r {regex}  Regular expression for field names to convert.
+       -a          Convert all field names.
        -h|--help   Show this message.

    1mstats10m